-- How they factor sustainability risks when making investment decisions-e.g., when it happens in the selection process, who's responsible for deciding, and which specific climate-risk considerations or benchmarks might disqualify an investment. - If and how their remuneration policies reflect the above approach. - How they factor a specific list of 14 Principal Adverse Impacts (PAI)-covering both the environment and broader social issues. - How they approach due diligence for the above, including which recognized codes and standards they're referencing in their self-evaluations.
+- How they factor sustainability risks when making investment decisions-e.g., when it happens in the selection process, who's responsible for deciding, and which specific climate-risk considerations or benchmarks might disqualify an investment. - If and how their remuneration policies reflect the above approach. - How they factor a specific list of 14 Principal Adverse Impacts (PAI)-covering both the environment and broader social issues. - How they approach due diligence for the above, including which recognised codes and standards they're referencing in their self-evaluations.

-Of the core 14 PAI that each FMP must cover, six are climate related (precise formulas here):
+Of the core 14 Principal Adverse Impacts that each FMP must cover, six are climate-related (precise formulas here):

 - Scope 1-3 GHG emissions-i.e., their own emissions plus a share of total emissions from each portfolio company (proportional to the FMP's investment in them). - Their carbon footprint-i.e., their total scope 1-3 GHG emissions divided by the current value of all investments. - 3.
 The aggregate GHG intensity of portfolio company and other asset emissions-i.e., the emissions of each company relativized to a financial metric like revenue. - 4.
-The share of investments in fossil fuel companies.

-- 5. The share of energy produced or consumed by the portfolio companies that came from renewable vs. non-renewable sources. - 6.
-Energy consumption (per million euros of portfolio company revenue) for each high-impact climate sector.
+The share of investments in fossil fuel companies. - 5.
+The share of energy produced or consumed by the portfolio companies that came from renewable vs. non-renewable sources. - Energy consumption (per million euros of portfolio company revenue) for each high-impact climate sector.

 The new rules also require the disclosure of at least one additional non-core PAI indicator from each of the environmental and social categories.
-The Commission has provided additional guidance that the additional non-core PAI indicator should be based on materiality.
-For example, if material, an impactful climate-related option is "how many of your portfolio companies don't have carbon emissions reductions initiatives yet?"-which spurs lagging companies to take their first step towards real action.
+The easiest and most impactful climate-related option is "how many of your portfolio companies don't have carbon emissions reductions initiatives yet?"-which spurs lagging companies to take their first step towards real action.